Effects of Hurricane Maria in Puerto Rico: Impact

-Hurricane Maria made landfall in Puerto Rico on Wednesday, September 20.
-Sustained winds of 64 mph, with gusts up to 113 mph, were reported in the capital city of San Juan shortly before landfall.
+Maria made landfall on Wednesday, September 20.
+Sustained winds of 64 mph, with gusts up to 113 mph, were reported in San Juan shortly before landfall.
 After landfall, gusts of 109 mph were reported at Yabucoa Harbor, and gusts of 118 mph at Camp Santiago.
 A minimum barometric pressure reading of 926.6 mbar was reported in Yabucoa.
-In addition, very heavy rainfall occurred throughout the territory, peaking at 37.9 in in Caguas.
-Widespread flooding, waist-deep in some areas, affected San Juan, and roofs were blown off of numerous structures.
+Heavy rainfall occurred throughout the territory, peaking at 37.9 in in Caguas.
+Widespread flooding, waist-deep in some areas, affected San Juan, and numerous structures lost their roofs.
 San Juan's coastal La Perla neighborhood was largely destroyed.
-Cataño saw extensive damage, with the Juana Matos neighborhood estimated to be 80% destroyed.
-Luis Muñoz Marín International Airport, San Juan's primary airport, was slated to reopen on September 22.
+Cataño saw extensive damage, while the Juana Matos neighborhood estimated to be 80% destroyed.
+Luis Muñoz Marín International Airport, San Juan's primary airport, reopened on September 22.

-Extensive damage occurred to hundreds of thousands of buildings throughout Puerto Rico due to the high winds, heavy rainfall, storm surge, wave action and landslides.
-Ricardo Rosselló, Governor of Puerto Rico at the time, estimated that over 300,000 homes had been destroyed and many more damaged across the commonwealth.
-Other estimates included 166,000 residential buildings damaged or destroyed and 472,000 housing units having received major damage or having been destroyed.
+Extensive damage occurred to hundreds of thousands of buildings due to the high winds, heavy rainfall, storm surge, wave action and landslides.
+Governor Ricardo Rosselló estimated that over 300,000 homes had been destroyed and many more damaged.
+Other estimates included 166,000 residential buildings damaged or destroyed and 472,000 housing units destroyed or with major damage.

 Storm surge inundation as high as 9 ft above ground level occurred along the southeastern coast, and flash flooding stemming from floodgate releases at La Plata Lake Dam converged on the town of Toa Baja, trapping thousands of residents.
-Survivors indicate that flood waters rose at least 6 ft in 30 minutes, reaching a depth of 15 ft in some areas.
-More than 2,000 people were rescued when military relief reached the town.
-At least eight people died due to the flooding while many are unaccounted for.
+Survivors stated that flood waters rose at least 6 ft in 30 minutes, reaching a depth of 15 ft in some areas.
+More than 2,000 people were rescued by the military there.
+At least eight people died while many were missing.

 Thousands of homes suffered varying degrees of damage while large swaths of vegetation were shredded by the hurricane's violent winds.

-The hurricane completely destroyed the island's power grid, leaving all 3.4 million residents without electricity.
-Puerto Rican governor Ricardo Rosselló stated that it could take months to restore power in some locations, with San Juan Mayor Carmen Yulín Cruz estimating that some areas would remain without power for four to six months.
-Communication networks were crippled across the island.
-Ninety-five percent of cell networks were down with 48 of the island's 78 counties' networks rendered completely inoperable.
+The hurricane devastated the power grid, leaving all 3.4 million residents without electricity.
+Communication networks were crippled.
+Ninety-five percent of cell networks were down with 48 of the island's 78 counties' networks rendered inoperable.
 Eighty-five percent of above-ground phone and internet cables were knocked out.
 Only one radio station, WAPA 680 AM, remained on-air through the storm.